gladish/bleconfd/README.md

 After making a GATT connection, the client sends JSON/RPC style requests by writing to the Inbox.
 The request must be terminated with an ASCII Record Separator character, which is 30 in decimal.

+TODO: Since the protocol is text based, we can probably just use a NULL byte.

 https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/ASCII-Table-wide.svg/875px-ASCII-Table-wide.svg.png